MinYaoJhu/Advanced_R/Ch3_Vectors.md

 > `c(TRUE, 1L)` -> 1 1

 3. Why is `1 == "1"` true?
 Why is `-1 < FALSE` true?
 Why is `"one" < 2` false?

+> These comparisons are carried out by operator-functions (==, <), which coerce their arguments to a common type.

 ```r